veriyapilari25/VERIYAPILARI/README.md

 This is a full-stack web application for managing an organization's employee structure.
 The system allows administrators to add, update, delete, undo-delete, and explore employee details such as departments, skills, and managerial relationships.
+Admins are also able to add new departments.
 It also includes various ways to visualize and query the employee hierarchy using core data structures like trees, hash tables, and stacks.